In the first episode of the hit Netflix show Ozark…

 Read more about how our 3.6 release simplifies email and hotline reporting.

 3. How Are You Analyzing Data So Your Team Can Act On It?

 “Following the robust collection mechanism that reaches into all corners of the organization, we have to make some sense of that volume,” says Sherman.

 Sherman points to his former employer and current Resolver customer TJX Canada.
 With 500 stores across the country, the TJX security team’s objective was to reduce merchandise losses through comprehensive programs.
 “The challenge for TJX was that they were operating in a reactive and iterative manner without good ways to accurately measure the effectiveness and performance of the many programs and initiatives at a high resolution,” explains Sherman.
 “It was hard to get a sense of the impact of any one investment on their results.”

-Citing Resolver’s flexibility and ease-of-use contributing to user adoption, the TJX security team was able to reduce the cash spend on their loss reduction program by 50%, while improving engagement and return on investment.
+Citing Resolver’s flexibility and ease of use contributing to user adoption, the TJX security team was able to reduce the cash spent on their loss reduction program by 50%, while improving engagement and return on investment.

 4. How Can Resolver Benefit the Influence of Your Corporate Security Team?